 Recommended Stories For You

 Trending In: Crime

-- Man arrested for attempted grand larceny, says Carson City Sheriff’s Office
+- Man arrested on possession, says Carson City Sheriff’s Office

-- Man arrested on suspicion of eluding, says Carson City Sheriff’s Office
+- Woman arrested on suspicion of felony burglary says Carson City Sheriff’s Office

 - Man arrested on possession of a controlled substance, says Carson City Sheriff’s Office